-Real Time Benefit Tool - A tool within your secure member portal at cvt2.silverscript.com in which enrollees can look up specific formulary and benefit information.
+Real-Time Benefit Tool - An online drug pricing tool within your secure member portal at Caremark.com in which enrollees can look up specific formulary and benefit information.
 This includes cost sharing amounts, alternative formulary medications that may be used for the same health condition as a given drug, and coverage restrictions (Prior Authorization, Step Therapy, Quantity Limits) that apply to alternative medications.